webwinkelkeur logo

 114,90

-In this project you will learn how to use an LDR (Light Dependent Resistor) to measure light intensity.
-The LDR changes its resistance depending on the amount of light, allowing you to use this data to, for example, automatically switch an LED on or off based on the light level.
+In this project you will learn how to use a LDR (Light Dependent Resistor) to measure light intensity.
+The LDR (found in your GPIO Kit ) changes its resistance depending on the amount of light, allowing you to use this data to, for example, automatically switch an LED on or off based on the light level.

 Connection diagram